d-nishi/solutions/secure-jupyter-notebooks-gke.md

 ![alt text](https://github.com/d-nishi/solutions/blob/master/jupyter-notebook-access.png)

 This brings us to the end of our solution.
-We worked through a simple example of creating a GKE cluster, an nginx ingress controller and stood up our password protected Jupyter notebook Ingress, service and deployment with a simple secret.
+We worked through a simple example of creating a GKE cluster, an NGINX ingress controller and stood up our password protected Jupyter notebook Ingress, Service and Deployment with a simple secret.

-For more solutions on Kubernetes, visit https://blog.pulumi.com/ and get started today with more examples from in out github repository here (https://github.com/pulumi/examples).
+For more solutions on Kubernetes, visit our [blog site](https://blog.pulumi.com/) and get started today with more examples from in our GitHub repository [here](https://github.com/pulumi/examples).